Rohini-lang/Prism-Prototype/README.md

 # Prism - Prototype
-Testing designs built in cursor for the counterfactual pricing analysis dashboard
+Testing future state designs built in cursor for the counterfactual pricing analysis dashboard